-Investments measured at net asset value primarily consist of the University's ownership in limited partnerships, alternative investments, commingled funds and hedge funds.
+Investments measured at NAV primarily consist of the University's ownership in limited partnerships, alternative investments, commingled funds and hedge funds.
 The valuation of alternative investments requires significant judgment due to the absence of quoted market prices, inherent lack of liquidity, heavy reliance on significant unobservable inputs, and the long-term nature of such investments.
 These investments are valued initially at their transaction value, and subsequently adjusted to reflect expected exit values at the measurement date by utilizing assumptions that market participants would normally use to estimate a fair market value.
 These valuation adjustments include, but are not limited to, material changes in an organization's operations and/or financial performance, subsequent or anticipated rounds of equity financings, specific rights or terms associated with the investment (e.g., conversion features, liquidation preferences or restrictions), expected exit timing and strategy, industry valuations or comparable public companies, changes in economic conditions, and changes in legal or regulatory environments.
 The University's interest in alternative investments contains some liquidity constraints, which are outlined in the table below.
 Depending on the investment, some of them are not easily transferrable and typically achieve liquidity over an extended period of time when and if the fund managers return invested capital or distribute proceeds realized from the underlying assets.

-The following redemption table clarifies the nature and risk of the University's investments and liquidity for investments, including alternative investments, measured using net asset value:
+The following redemption table clarifies the nature and risk of the University's investments and liquidity for investments, including alternative investments, measured using NAV:

-Net Asset Val ue a s of June 30 Unfunded Redemption Redemption Notice Category 2017 2016 Commitments Frequency Period Limited partnerships \$ 14,541,249 \$ 15,331,834 \$ 4,492,066 None permitted upon final closing of the fund until liquidation of the funds N/A Hedge funds 3,841,122 6,610,191 - Quarterly - Annually 30 - 90 days Real estate investment fund 7,152,760 6,681,369 - Daily None Commingled funds 32,756,431 22,924,622 - Daily None \$ 58,291,562 \$ 51,548,016 \$ 4,492,066
+NAV as of J June 30 Unfunded Redemption Redemption Notice Category 2018 - 2017 Commitments Frequency Period Limited partnerships \$ 14,180,615 \$ 14,541,249 \$ 3,343,526 None permitted upon final closing of the fund until liquidation of the funds N/A Hedge funds 4,013,042 3,841,122 - Quarterly - Annually 30 - 90 days Real estate investment fund 7,768,066 7,152,760 - Daily None Commingled funds 33,798,190 32,756,431 Daily None \$ 59,759,913 \$ 58,291,562 \$ 3,343,526

 Realized gains and unrealized appreciation and depreciation are included in net unrealized and realized gains (losses) on investments in the accompanying consolidated statements of activities and changes in net assets.
-Unrealized appreciation (depreciation), net, on investments measured at NAV, relates to investments held as of June 30, 2017 and 2016.